 Barry was Deputy Director of Engineering Planning and Operations for Singapore Telecom’s SingNet Internet Service.
 He is the creator of the Singapore Telecom Internet Exchange (STIX) and a major force in making Singapore a dominant regional Internet focal point.

-Before Singapore Telecom, he was Network Engineer and Systems Integrator at Johns Hopkins University/Applied Physics Lab (JHU/APL), and Network Engineer and Systems Integrator at Science Application International Corporation (SAIC).
-Mr. Greene is a 10-year veteran of the United States Air Force (USAF), which provided the solid technical foundation, management, and leadership skills used throughout his life.
+Before Singapore Telecom, he was a Network Engineer and Systems Integrator at Johns Hopkins University/Applied Physics Laboratory (JHU/APL) and at Science Applications International Corporation (SAIC).
+Mr. Greene is a 10-year veteran of the United States Air Force (USAF), which provided him with a solid technical foundation, management, and leadership skills that he has used throughout his life.

 Mr. Greene has a Bachelor of Science in History from Rolling College